Paul Emordi

 Paul Azuka Emordi (born 25 December 1965) is a retired Nigerian athlete who competed in the long jump and triple jump.

 His personal best in long jump was 8.25 metres, achieved in June 1987 in Baton Rouge.
 This ranks him third among Nigerian long jumpers, only behind Yusuf Alli (8.27 m) and Charlton Ehizuelen (8.26 indoor).

+In 1987, Emordi won an NCAA title in the long jump representing the Texas Southern Tigers track and field team.